Allow Me To Introduce You

 Educate yourself, by someone with kick-butt pelvic health credentials, like me!

 If you can, visit with a Pelvic Physio online or in person, to learn more about your specific anatomy.

 Learn coordination exercises to improve your brain’s connection to your deep core and pelvic floor, with the understanding that the brain-body disconnect happened because the brain was trying to help you, not harm you…”it meant well” as they say 😉

-Now go get your cute butt signed up for one of my classes, or read some more fun & educational blog posts 🙂
+Now go get your cute butt signed up for one of my online classes, Follow me on Instagram, or read some more fun & educational blog posts 🙂

 Xoxo -Dr. Kelly